1Kill2Steal/rocket-htmx-site/README.md

 ## TODO:
 ### SQLite integration (when?
 I don't know...)
-- Made hashing and salting functions.
-- Made a functional struct for the HTML form.
-- Made the database schema with sqlite3.
 - TODO: implement the rusqlite data sign in and log in systems.

 ### A lot of UI Improvement